 The following sections detail that checklist.
 When using the Rosetta Design web application to edit the model, the Contributor should also refer to the Rosetta Design Guide.

 To the extent possible it is recommended that the Contributor keeps working with a version of the CDM that is as close as possible to the latest to minimise the risk of backward compatibility.

 Please refer to the Source Control Integration Guide for more information.

-Normally, when the model is syntactically correctly edited, valid code is being auto-generated and compiled in Rosetta.
+Normally, once the model is syntactically correctly edited, valid code is being auto-generated and compiled.
 However, certain model changes can cause compilation errors when changes conflict with static code (e.g. certain mapper implementations).

-For more information about auto-compilation in Rosetta, please refer to the Rosetta Auto Compilation Guide.
+For more information about auto-compilation using the Rosetta DSL, please refer to the Rosetta Auto Compilation Guide.